rdegraaf/Murderhoboz/Geography/facci.md

 industrialized major state and is dominated by a fantastically wealthy merchant elite.
 However, it also has a rigidly controlled society and huge wealth disparity.

-Facci has an out-sized impact on international commerce but see relatively few of its benefits.
+Facci has an out-sized impact on international commerce but it is an article of faith to Faccians that they are under-rewarded for their contributions.
 The standardized prices mandated by their government establish a stable going rate for many goods and services in much of world and their exacting coinage standards ensure that their money is accepted nearly by nearly everyone who accepts currency.
 Faccian manufactured goods, while not